makersacademy/takeaway-challenge/MY_README.md

     * Added in functionality for the following methods:
         * add_to_basket - Adds customer items to the basket with quantities provided.
         * order_summary - Print of the quantity and item for the customer.
-        * order_cost - calculates the cost of all items in the basket.
+        * order_cost - Calculates the cost of all items in the basket.
-        * empty_basket - deletes all items in the basket.
+        * empty_basket - Deletes all items in the basket.
     * TDD all of the above methods with 100% test coverage.
     * Analysed code quality using 'rubocop' gem:
         * All checked and only offence is the use of the string print formatter to return the price to two decimal places.

+4. 4th Commit
+    * Added takeaway functionality for the following methods:
+        * open_menu - Allows customer to open menu from the takeaway interface.
+        * add_to_order - Allows customer to add to their order from the takeaway interface.
+        * view_basket - Displays the basket of current items along with quantity and price (both per item and quantity total).
+        * order_total - Prints out the total cost of the order to the customer
+        * checkout - checks the price (check_price?) matches and allows the customer to pay if matches and raises and error if not.
+        * check_price? - checks the price the customer has input to pay again the total order price and returns a boolean.
+    * Added additional information to the order_summary method to return not only the quantity and item but also the price per       individual item and the total cost of the item with the quantity specified.
+    * TDD all of the above methods with 100% test coverage.